Singleton Pattern in TypeScript

 Singleton Pattern

-The singleton pattern is a creational software design pattern.
-This particular pattern is ensuring that a class has only one instance (an instance is a unique copy of a class) and via the Singleton we are provided a global point to accessing the instance.
+The Singleton is a creational pattern.
+It guarantees a class has only one instance (a single unique copy) and provides a global access point to that instance.

 When to use the singleton pattern?